park-bench/netcheck/README.md

 # Updates

 Updates may change configuration file options.
 If a configuration file already exists, check that it has all of the required options from the current example file.

+# Known Errors and Limitations

+* IPv4 and IPv6 networks do not work well together.
+* Captive portal login pages that use DNS redirection trick netcheck into thinking it has access to the Internet.